openstack/kolla/doc/source/admin/image-building.rst

 Known issues
 ============

 #.
-Can't build base image because Docker fails to install systemd or httpd.

-   There are some issues between Docker and AUFS.
-The simple workaround to avoid the issue is that add ``-s devicemapper`` or ``-s btrfs`` to ``DOCKER_OPTS``.
-Get more information about `the issue from the Docker bug tracker <https://github.com/docker/docker/issues/6980>`_ and `how to configure Docker with BTRFS back end <https://docs.docker.com/engine/userguide/storagedriver/btrfs-driver/#prerequisites>`_.

-#.
 Mirrors are unreliable.

    Some of the mirrors Kolla uses can be unreliable.
 As a result occasionally